Alibaba's Jack Ma invests $532 million in financial software firm

-BEIJING Jack Ma, the founder of China's Alibaba Group Holding Ltd, the world's biggest e-commerce firm, will pay 3.3 billion yuan ($531.78 million) to take a controlling share of financial software firm, Hundsun Technologies Inc.
+BEIJING Jack Ma, the founder of China's Alibaba Group Holding Ltd IPO-ALIB.N, the world's biggest e-commerce firm, will pay 3.3 billion yuan to take a controlling share of financial software firm, Hundsun Technologies Inc (600570.SS).

 Hundsun Technologies said on Thursday that Hundsun Group, which owns a 20.6 percent stake in Hundsun Technologies, will sell 100 percent of its shares to Zhejiang Finance Credit Network Technology Co, a company 99 percent owned by Ma.